 Gina Schaefer, the U.S. intelligent automation practice lead at Deloitte, suggested that the root cause that needs to be addressed is the lack of overall vision and direction for the program, which is eventually defined by the leadership and embraced by the business.
 This means that these RPA failures can be avoided with clear direction and guidance, according to her, “Scaled automation programs have proven time and again to drive impressive impacts and measurable financial returns”

 So, let’s check out 9 types of RPA failures that many enterprises run into when launching RPA programs and tips to avoid them correctly with CMC Global.

 1. Business Governance

-Not only in terms of RPA failures, but most failures can root from the lack of governance or wrong strategy.
+Not only in terms of RPA failures, but most failures can root in a lack of governance or wrong strategy.
 That means when a business points to the inability to deliver sufficient ROI, business owners may need to rethink if they have invested in appropriate management and oversight for the program or not.

-When RPA was surrounded by significant hype when it was first introduced.
-People believed their business workforce could attend a few training courses to generate extensive automations to scale a program, with or without the support of the IT group or service provider.
+When RPA was surrounded by significant hype when it was first introduced, people believed their business workforce could attend a few training courses to generate extensive automation to scale a program, with or without the support of the IT group or service provider.
 It was a mistake, as they may not have approached the program with the rigor it required.

 2. Wrong Automation Candidate Choices